Brahmahatya: Taittirīya Saṃhitā

+Epic-Puranic

-The Ramayana describes the conflict between Indra and Vritra.
-After Indra slays Vritra, he incurs the sin of brahmahatya and is immediately paralysed, falling unconscious.
+In the Hindu epic of Ramayana, when Indra kills Vritra, he incurs the sin of brahmahatya and is immediately paralysed, falling unconscious.
 The deities arrange for the purification of Indra's sin with the performance of the ashvamedha sacrifice.
-In the same epic, to expiate Rama's sin of brahmahatya for the killing of Ravana, Sita creates a lingam out of sand for the worship of Shiva, which was installed at the temple of Rameswaram.
+In the same epic, to expiate Rama's sin of brahmahatya for the killing of Ravana, his wife, Sita, worships a lingam, a form of Shiva, created out of sand at Rameswaram.

-The Matsya Purana describes the legend of Shiva's form of Bhikshatana.
-Having decapitated one of Brahma's heads, Shiva incurs the sin of brahmahatya, with the skull of the deity stuck to his palm.
-For the atonement of this sin, the deity assumed the guise of a mendicant and wandered across the land until he reached Kashi, where he achieved redemption.
+The Matsya Purana describes the legend of Shiva taking the form of Bhikshatana.
+Having decapitated one of Brahma's heads, Shiva incurs the sin of brahmahatya, and the skull of the deity stuck to his palm.
+For the atonement of this sin, Shiva assumed the guise of a mendicant and wandered across the land until he reached Varanasi, where he achieved redemption.

-Some texts state that bathing at the water bodies of a tirtha, a Hindu site of pilgrimage, cleanses one of the sin of brahmahatya.
+Hindu texts state that bathing at the water bodies of a tirtha, a Hindu site of pilgrimage, cleanses one of the sin.